 Mostly famous for the Heritage sites and as the capital city of Nepal, Kathmandu obviously has a lot more to offer to the visiting public that most people are unaware of.
 Not only the natural desirability, but the socio-cultural aspects of the outskirts of the valley add a much stronger attraction.
-The cost-effectiveness, attractive hiking features, vast ethnicity, diverse heritage sites and the view of the mountains from each and every hiking route, day hiking around Kathmandu valley is one journey everyone must take, whether in short of time and budget or just to enjoy a spare day in the valley.
+With the cost-effectiveness, attractive hiking features, vast ethnicity, diverse heritage sites, and the view of the mountains from each and every hiking route, day hiking around Kathmandu valley is one journey everyone must take, whether in short of time and budget or just to enjoy a spare day in the valley.